brendondalaba/tldr-bible/src/content/bible/18-job.md

 group: 'Wisdom Literature'
 ---

-# Job
-*The God Who Reigns in Suffering and Redeems the Broken*

-> “Though He slay me, yet will I trust in Him.” — **Job 13:15**

-Job is one of the most profound books in the Bible — a story of faith tested by fire.
-It wrestles with the hardest question of all: *Why do the righteous suffer?*
-Through Job’s pain and God’s revelation, we learn that even in silence, confusion, and loss, God’s wisdom and sovereignty never fail.

----

 ## Overview
 Job was a man known for righteousness and integrity.
 Yet suddenly, he loses everything — his wealth, family, and health.
 Unaware of the spiritual battle behind the scenes, Job struggles to understand why God allowed his suffering.